 receiving round-the-clock intensive care.

-and yesterday she returned to the vet hospital to express her thanks to the loving
+and returned to the vet hospital to express her thanks to the loving

 and caring staff (pic below).

 Sadly, six months later - as often happens after snake bites - Smudge

 Hand-raised from eight days of age, adored, we've had some huge losses over the years

 Who could blame you!